rodcoelho/cache/README.md

     from ttdcache import TTDCache           # import TTDCache, our abstract base cache class YourCustomCache(TTDCache):        # create a custom cache that inherits from TTDCache def query_database(self, key):      # override the query_database method
-            # your code                     # this will tell the object what query to make if key/value is not in cache
+            # your code                     # this will tell the object what query to perform
-                                            # so perhaps something like orm.get_from_database(key)
+                                            # so perhaps something like value = orm.get_from_database(key)
-    c = YourCustomCache(10)                 # then instantiate the object for use in production environment
+            return value                    # make sure to return the value c = YourCustomCache(10)                 # then instantiate the object for use in production environment

 Here we've create a cache `c` that has a maximum size of 10 items.
 The default replacement algorithm is set to 'LRU',